WW Recipe of the Day: Coffee Jelly/Jello

 Somehow now out of favor here in the US, coffee jelly is now most popular in Japan, where it can be found in most restaurants and many convenience stores.
 On a hot summer day in Tokyo, Japan you'll find crowds enjoying this different refreshing "coffee break."

 Scoops of this jelly (read Jello) are tucked into every shape of glass, cup or bowl and either served "straight up" or topped with milk, a scoop of ice cream or a spoonful of whipped cream.

 How clever!
 And for coffee lovers like me, how divine!

 I will admit to doing most of the tasting this time around as I played with the recipe; I drank way too much coffee and had a great time.

-How Many Calories and WW Points in this RECIPE?
+How Many Calories and WW Points in this Jello?

 Do you have a favorite alternative to sugar?
 Most often I use guilt-free stevia powder, however recently I used the brown crystallized monk fruit which originated in southeast Asia and is available in brown or white crystals.
 I loved the brown sugar not-too-sweet taste crystals which are still calorie-, carb- and fat-free.